TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.46.md

 ---

-And no one was able to answer him a word, neither durst any man from that day forth ask him any more questions.
+No one was able to answer him a word, neither did any man dare ask him any more questions from that day forth.